Tipser/slate/source/includes/_tipser-elements.md

 ## Starter projects

-A working examples of page based on Tipser Widget can be found on [Tipser Widget Bootstrap page](https://tipser.github.io/tipser-widget-bootstrap/).
+A working examples of page based on Tipser Widget can be found on <a href="https://tipser.github.io/tipser-widget-bootstrap/" target="_blank">Tipser Widget Bootstrap page</a>.

-The code of that page is available as a GitHub [Tipser Widget Bootstrap project](https://github.com/Tipser/tipser-widget-bootstrap).
+The code of that page is available as a GitHub <a href="https://github.com/Tipser/tipser-widget-bootstrap" target="_blank">Tipser Widget Bootstrap project</a>.
 Feel free to checkout it and play with it on your local machine!